raphaellueckl/inschpektor/readme.md

 Check https://nodejs.org/en/download/ and download & install the version for your system.

+**Ubuntu users only:** You need to install the `build-essentail` package first, if you do not already have it: `sudo apt install build-essential`

-Run `sudo npm i -g inschpektor --unsafe-perm`
+**Install inschpektor:** Run `sudo npm i -g inschpektor --unsafe-perm`

 `--unsafe-perm` is needed on linux.
-It was not needed on my macos and I'm not sure about windows.
-The reason are the submodules that need to run with sudo permissions too.
+It was not needed on my MacOS and I'm not sure about windows.
+The reason are the npm submodules that need to run with sudo permissions too (because of the bcrypt dependency).

 ### Running after installation